andrewwilliams/GaiaHowTo/index.md

-## Core data - setup NSFetchedResultsController.
+## Core data - setup NSFetchedResultsController
 With our Entity and Attribute setup, we can create our NSFetchedResultsController - which is essentially a live search of your Core Data model.

 Any time an object in your model which matches your search is updated, added, or deleted, the NSFetchedResultsController notifies its delegate methods.
 In the past this came in the form of several methods that took a lot of boiler plate code to correctly wire up to your collection view.